The 15 Most Beautiful Mediterranean Islands

 Words don’t do justice to the majesty of these enchanting enclaves with the Mediterranean lapping at their shores.

 Capri, on the south side of the Gulf of Naples in Italy, is a revered for its lyrical landscape and sophisticated scene.
-Spellbinding natural sites like the luminous Blue Grotto, Faraglioni Cave, and Arco Naturale are just the beginning… it also tempts luxury-oriented travelers with its upmarket lodgings (nab a suite with an ocean-view terrace at Grand Hotel Quisisana), posh shops, attractive piazzas, and mega yachts.
+Spellbinding natural sites like the luminous Blue Grotto, Faraglioni Cave, and Arco Naturale are just the beginning.
+It also tempts luxury-oriented travelers with its upmarket lodgings (nab a suite with an ocean-view terrace at Grand Hotel Quisisana), posh shops, attractive piazzas, and mega yachts.
 Don’t miss these other European islands you never thought to visit.

 Want to slow down and unwind?
 Spain’s Menorca lures relaxation-seekers with its enchanting beauty, archaeological treasures, and laid-back vibe.
 This is a place to enjoy the simple pleasures.
 Slather on SPF and settle in for an afternoon of lounging on the white sand and swimming in the shallow, turquoise waters of Cala Turqueta.
 Savor locals flavors at Subaida.
-Opt for a guided tour of the Georgian-style estate and dairy farm and taste traditional Mahón, cured cow’s milk cheese that’s aged for 6 months.
+Opt for a guided tour of the Georgian-style estate and dairy farm and taste traditional Mahón, cured cow’s milk cheese that’s aged for six months.

 Ibiza conjures visions of clubs, DJs blasting tunes, and dancing till dawn.
 But there’s more to this Spanish party-centric playground than nightlife.
 Discover the serene side of Ibiza with its secluded coves, dusty roads, hilly hamlets, pine forests, and pastoral farmlands.
 For an off-the-beaten-path stay, set your sights on La Granja, a bucolic 20-acre estate devoted to biodynamic agriculture, where you stay in a converted Iberian casa and feast on sustainable fare from on-site gardens.